-- (ii) or (iii).
-Whilst the precise nature of the further information which may be required to be disclosed under paragraphs (i), (ii) or (iii) of Rule 24.3(b) in any particular case will depend on the circumstances of that case, the Panel would normally expect it to include a general description of the business interests of the offeror and/or other person(s) concerned and details of those assets which the Panel considers may be relevant to the business of the offeree company. - (b) The Panel must be consulted in advance in any case to which Rule 24.3(b) applies, or may apply regarding the application of its provisions to that particular case.
-Where information is incorporated into the offer document by reference to another source, the Panel will normally require that information to be available in the English language.
+(a) Whilst the information required to be disclosed under paragraphs (i), (ii) or (iii) of Rule 24.3(b) will depend on the circumstances of the case, it should normally include a general description of the business interests of the offeror and/or other person(s) concerned and details of those assets which may be relevant to the business of the offeree company.

+- (b) Where a person has a potential indirect interest of 5% or more in the equity share capital of the offeree company solely as a result of being an investor in a limited partnership or other investment fund which is interested in the securities of the offeror, the details specified in paragraph (iii) of Rule 24.3(b) will be required to be disclosed in the offer document only if that person is, or is presumed to be, acting in concert with the offeror. - (c) The Panel must be consulted in any case to which Rule 24.3(b) applies or may apply. - (d) Where information is incorporated into the offer document by reference to another source, the Panel will normally require that information to be available in the English language.